Combat-Test-Tweaks/Combat-Test-Tweaks/README.md

 - Strength gives +30% damage instead of +20%
 <a/>

-Note: Since I'm new to fabric the ways I used to implement weapon damage and strength aren't really good.
+Note: Since I'm new to fabric the ways I used to implement weapon damage and strength aren't very good.
 Because of that tooltips do not show accurate weapon damage and strength damage in-game.
 The only source with accurate information about weapon damage and strength damage is this github page.
 ### Armor tweaks settings
 Armor tweaks settings (scoreboard values) used in Combat Tweaks server:
 - vanilla.armor armor.tweaks 1